abhi3700/eosio_gpkbattles_contracts/2_testnet/gpkbattlesco/README.md

 #  gbuser111112 <= gpkbattlesc1::sendalert      {"user":"gbuser111112","message":"your game with id: '10001729849368' is moved to 'usergamestat' tab...
 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```
+ -->

+* Now, one of 2 players don't select cards i.e.

 2. play the game_id __10001723987390__
 ```console